Union Street/Cow Hollow’s best

 Union Street restaurants

 2165 Lombard St./Fillmore St.

 Long ago when Mel’s was a real drive-in, carhops brought trays out to clamp on windows for in-car dining.
+That would be back In 1947, when San Francisco’s first drive-in restaurant was opened at 140 South Van Ness Avenue by Mel Weiss and Harold Dobbs.
+Carhop service was available to 110 cars.
+This scene was depicted in the 1973 movie “American Graffiti” when Mels Drive-in starred as “Burger City.”
 Now the eating goes on inside the restaurant.
 Seating is at a long counter, in booths, or at tables with chairs, and an oldie but goodie can be played for two bits on a computerized table-top mini-jukebox.
 (An interesting aside: Jukeboxes were invented in San Francisco in 1888.)
 Dress is just-off-the-jogging-trail casual.
 Menu items include the Famous Melburger with all the trimmings, a variety of veggie burgers, fries with the skins still on, and, of course, BIG onion rings.
 All this plus salads, soups, and sandwiches galore.
 For more substantial appetites, the menu offers a chicken pot pie, meat loaf served with lumpy mashed potatoes and gravy, and the day’s blue-plate special.
 Among the drinks are flavored cokes and thick, old-fashioned milkshakes served in the mixer tin.
 Desserts include chocolate fudge cake, banana cream pie, and a banana split.
 Kids love that their meals are served in boxes that look like cars, and teens call this place “cool.”
 The menu has trendified.